 - Stainless steel reusable filter in Ground Coffee drawer

 - Pulse function emulates timed pours in pour over brewing

 THE VERDICT: What’s The Best Single Cup Coffee Maker For You?

-	Any one of these great products could fulfill the needs of an average home brewer as each delivers a great cup of

-	coffee, but the overall best single serve coffee maker can be no other than the Keurig K55.
+Any of these great products could fulfill the needs of an average home brewer as each delivers a great cup of coffee, but the overall best single serve machine can be no other than the Keurig K55.